ivkarla/epigame-y1/README.md

 # epigame-y1
-Project for predicting epileptogenic networks from SEEG preseizure and seizure data.
+A project for epileptogenic network definition: implementation of a seizure generation model based on game theory principle and connectivity dynamics.